 9. Embracing Technology in Patient Care

 Technology in healthcare brings something new and exciting to the stage each time.
-With advancements ranging from electronic health records to telemedicine and AI-driven diagnostics, technology is revolutionizing patient care.
+With advancements ranging from electronic health records to telemedicine in healthcare and AI-driven diagnostics, technology is revolutionizing patient care.
 For nurses, embracing technology is about staying updated with the latest innovations and learning how to leverage them to enhance patient care.

 It might involve using digital tools for patient monitoring, utilizing data analytics for informed decision-making, or telehealth for remote patient management.